!

 Content

-Patients typically recover quickly from esophagogastroduodenoscopy (EGD).
-After the procedure, patients may experience discomfort in the throat and abdomen, as well as a sore mouth.
-Patients should also avoid strenuous activity and hot or spicy foods for several days after the procedure.
-It is important to follow the doctor’s instructions to ensure a speedy recovery.
+Patients typically recover quickly after an EGD.
+After the procedure, patients may experience discomfort in the throat and abdomen and a sore mouth or cough.
+Your doctor will instruct you on what diet you should follow after your procedure.
+In many cases you will start with liquids and slowly return to eating solid foods over a few days.
+Patients should avoid strenuous activity and hot or spicy foods for several days after the procedure.
+It is important to follow all of your doctor’s instructions to ensure a speedy recovery.